 There are a few other things your operating system does that you probably don't think about.
 For instance, it's the operating system (not just the hard drive) that's going to decide how to manage memory.
 The operating system needs to delegate how much memory each process uses and make sure no memory overlaps.
 Also keep in mind that your home computer is most likely a single-user, multitasking operating system.
 That means you only have one processor, but it can run many programs at once.

-But here's the kicker: it can't actually do that.
+But here's the kicker: It can't actually do that.

 So really, your operating system is designed to let the CPU deal with one thing at a time.
 But because it's a computer and not a harried secretary, it can multitask so fast that the user wouldn't even know.
+With the adoption of multi-core CPUs, processors can now handle four, six or more tasks at the same time.
+However, the OS is still in charge of deciding which of these tasks get the highest priority.

 Now that we know a few of the ways our operating system works for us, let's get into what a computer without an operating system would look like.